pmaillot/X32-Behringer/README.md

 X32SsaverGW.c - This is the Windows GUI version; the Linux and windows command line versions are in the "Unofficial OSC Protocol" document [http://www.academia.edu/9709659/UNOFFICIAL_X32_OSC_REMOTE_PROTOCOL].

 Set the X32 IP address and hit the "Connect" button  to connect to X32.
 Set the utility to "ON"; After the number of seconds set in the "Delay before low light" box, the X32 LCD bright and LED intensity values will be lowered to their minimum, unless an / as long as no action takes place on the X32.
-As soon as a fader is moved, or a button is changing, LCD and LED will take their initial brightness values, and will return to low after a new delay with no action on the X32 deck.]
+As soon as an X32 control (fader, button, control) is changing, LCD and LED will take their initial brightness values, and will return to low after a new delay with no action on the X32 deck.]

 ### X32Fade ###